ibm-cloud-docs/openwhisk/openwhisk_actions.md

 3. Then, proceed to use `action.js` with the new image.

-## Accessing Action metadata within the Action body
+## Accessing action metadata within the action body
 {: #accessing-action-metadata-within-the-action-body}

-The Action environment contains several properties that are specific to the running Action.
-These properties allow the Action to programmatically work with OpenWhisk assets through the REST API, or set an internal alarm when the Action is about to use up its allotted time budget.
-The properties are accessible in the system environment for all supported runtimes: Node.js, Python, Swift, Java and Docker Actions when using the OpenWhisk Docker skeleton.
+The action environment contains several properties that are specific to the running action.
+These properties allow the action to programmatically work with OpenWhisk assets through the REST API, or set an internal alarm when the action is about to use up its allotted time budget.
+The properties are accessible in the system environment for all supported runtimes: Node.js, Python, Swift, Java and Docker actions when using the OpenWhisk Docker skeleton.

-* `__OW_API_HOST` the API host for the OpenWhisk deployment running this Action
+* `__OW_API_HOST` the API host for the OpenWhisk deployment running this action
-* `__OW_API_KEY` the API key for the subject invoking the Action, this key may be a restricted API key
+* `__OW_API_KEY` the API key for the subject invoking the action, this key may be a restricted API key
 * `__OW_NAMESPACE` the namespace for the _activation_ (this may not be the same as the namespace for the action)
-* `__OW_ACTION_NAME` the fully qualified name of the running Action
+* `__OW_ACTION_NAME` the fully qualified name of the running action
-* `__OW_ACTIVATION_ID` the activation id for this running Action instance
+* `__OW_ACTIVATION_ID` the activation id for this running action instance
-* `__OW_DEADLINE` the approximate time when this Action will have consumed its entire duration quota (measured in epoch milliseconds)
+* `__OW_DEADLINE` the approximate time when this action will have consumed its entire duration quota (measured in epoch milliseconds)